Lists of substances

 Assessments and toxics management

 Information on toxic substances managed under CEPA 1999 and related policies and processes.

-A legislated, nation-wide, publicly accessible inventory of pollutants released, disposed of and recycled by facilities in Canada.
+The National pollutant release inventory (NPRI) is a legislated, publicly accessible inventory of pollutants released, disposed of and recycled by facilities in Canada.